Three Sides Of Eldridge Holmes

 Eldridge Holmes, Alon 9010, 1963

 First up we have, "Begging for Your Love", which appeared on Eldridge Holmes' second of five Toussaint-produced singles for the Alon label.
 It does not appear that the singer had done any recording prior to signing with Alon; and I don't know how he initially came to Toussaint's attention.
-Also a talented songwriter who penned many of his own sides, Holmes wrote this catchy, distinctive little number which he and Toussaint steered well into pop waters, reflecting, as Grogan rightly points out, the British sound taking radio by storm back then.
+Also a talented songwriter who penned many of his own sides, Holmes wrote this catchy, distinctive little number which he and Toussaint steered well into pop waters, reflecting the British sound taking radio by storm back then.
 The harmonica as lead instrument certainly set the song apart from most of the New Orleans records of the day; but you can hear a bit of syncopated interaction in the kick drum and snare on the tune, too.
 On the flip side, "The Sooner Your Realize", written by the producer under his nome de plume, Naomi Neville, displayed a fine, if typical, mid-tempo Crescent City groove that really better showcased Holmes' vocal chops; but I chose his own composition for its unique flavor.
 If you want to hear why Holmes should be ranked among New Orleans top vocalists, approaching Johnny Adams territory, seek out his deep soul numbers.

 Joe Banashak had started the Alon imprint around 1961 specifically for Allen Toussaint and his projects, following Toussaint's hit-making success working with the likes of Chris Kenner, Ernie K-Doe, Jessie Hill and Irma Thomas for Minit and Instant, also owned by Banashak.
 Other than Benny Spellman, none of the Alon artists were well known; but, I am sure it was hoped that the youthful Toussaint's touch would change that.
 Fate, of course, intervened, as Toussaint, who was in his early 20s, soon got a draft notice and was stationed at Fort Hood in Texas, curtailing his studio work for several years.
 The bulk of the Alon sessions for Eldridge Holmes and label-mates Spellman, Willie Harper, Skip Easterling, and others were probably recorded between 1961 and 1962, prior to Toussaint's January, 1963 induction, with a number of the sides being issued on singles while the producer/songwriter was away.
 Unfortunately, none generated any more than local interest at best.
 It was getting harder to compete with the onslaught of the British Invasion.